richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 is approved it shall be forwarded to the RFC Editor with a request that it be published as a BCP.

-This variance procedure is for use when a one-time waiving of some provision of this document is felt to be required.
+This variance procedure is for use when a one-time waiver of some provision of this document is felt to be required.
 Permanent changes to this document shall be accomplished through the normal BCP process.